angelmunozs/officeplayer/README.md

 ### To do

- - Collapse player
- - Collapse search bar
+ - Load when pressing 'intro' key
  - Show a message when the iframe fails to load
  - Add compatibility with soundcloud playlists
  - Add compatibility with YouTube playlists